karthikv1392/cs3301_osn/mini-projects/mini-project1.md

 ### C.1: Command Execution

 This part was implicitly required, and has just been added explicitly for clarity.
 You must allow the execution of **arbitrary comands**.
-This includes commands like `cat`, `echo`, `sleep`, etc.
+This includes commands like `cat`, `echo`, `sleep`, etc. If a command does not exist (example `dosakdaoskdos`), output `Command not found!`.

 ### C.2: Input Redirection \[50\]